Geeks in Phoenix

 How to defragment and optimize your drive in Windows 10

 Have you ever tried to find a file in a disorganized filing cabinet?
 It can take some time.
 The same thing can happen when your computer's drive becomes fragmented.
-But you can keep all of the folders and files on your computer organized with regular defragmentation.
+But you can keep your computer's folders and files organized with regular defragmentation.
 Here's how to defragment and optimize your drive in Windows 10.

 How to defragment and optimize your drive in Windows 10

 The issue of drive fragmentation stemmed from the early '80s when Microsoft needed an OS, and they bought Quick and Dirty Operating System (QDOS) and renamed it MS-DOS.
 At that time, HDDs were the only type of drive available, and they are still the de facto standard in the industry.
-And they do need to be defragmented and optimized regularly.
+They also need to be defragmented and optimized regularly.

-Now SSD's are different in that there are no moving parts inside, just memory chips.
-So when your computer reads and writes to it, the data is going back to the same location on the drive.
-You can defrag and optimize an SSD, but it is not recommended since SSDs have limited read/write cycles, and any program that intensively accesses the SSD could shorten the life span of the drive.
+Now, SSDs are different in that there are no moving parts inside; they are just memory chips.
+So when your computer reads and writes to it, the data goes back to the same location on the drive.
+You can defrag and optimize an SSD, but it is not recommended since SSDs have limited read/write cycles, and any program that intensively accesses the SSD could shorten the drive's life span.
 Microsoft started adding support for SSDs in Windows 7 / Windows Server 2008 with the Trim command.
 Since the low-level operation of SSDs differs from HDDs, the Trim command handles deletes/format requests.

 You can verify Trim is enabled by typing the following into an Administrative Command Prompt: